apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 ```

 Note that there is a second level `druidapi` directory that contains the modules.
 Do not run
-the install command in this internal folder.
+the install command in the subdirectory.

-Verify your installation by checking that the following command runs in Python without error:
+Verify your installation by checking that the following command runs in Python:

 ```python
 import druidapi
 ```

+The import statement should not return anything if it runs successfully.

 ## Getting started